Zuboy/Zuboy/README.md

-Hi , Aishwaryaraj Chandel here
+Hi , Aishwaryaraj Chandel here , I would like to pursue master's degree in CS

-- 🔭 I’m currently working on Smart Contracts on Ethereum blockchain
+- 🔭 I’m currently working on LLM based application
-- 🌱 I’m currently learning Solidity & C++
+- 🌱 I’m currently learning ML and Image Processing
-- 👯 I’m looking to collaborate on Smart Contract based application
+- 👯 I’m also interested in AI based IOT devices , Automated Systems
-- 🤔 I’m looking for help with Decentralized application
+- 🤔 I’m looking for more people to connect with
 - 🎭 I like a good sense of humour and have one too
--   I like to develop game applications in my free time on Unreal Engine using blueprint and C++
 - 📫 How to reach me: aishwaryaraj.chandel@gmail.com